hi-ogawa/talks/2025-10-25/slides.md

 <!--
-While there are certain Vite features Vitest relies on, there are other parts which is independent from Vite.
+While there are certain Vite features Vitest relies on, there are other parts which are independent from Vite.
 The talk will talk about such overall test framework feature implementation.
 Vite and Vitest unique feature is explained as it comes up.